Anthony Elding: Cork City

 On 16 November 2013, Cork City announced that Anthony Elding had signed for City from Sligo Rovers until the end of the 2014 season.
 He became new manager John Caulfields second signing after taking charge, his first being Darren Murphy.
 He scored his first competitive goals for the club when he netted two against Waterford United in the Munster Senior Cup.

-Ballinamallard, Derry City and Return to Sligo
+Ballinamallard, Derry City and return to Sligo

 On 23 May 2014 Elding moved to Northern Ireland signing with IFA Premiership side Ballinamallard United.
 He later went on to feature for Derry City before returning to Sligo Rovers.

+Personal life

+His son Owen Elding, is a professional footballer playing for Sligo Rovers.

 Coaching career

-Elding currently holds the UEFA 'A' qualification.
-Elding successfully completed his UEFA 'B' License on 27 May 2016.
+Elding currently holds the UEFA 'A' qualification, after completing the UEFA B.

-Following on from the UEFA 'B', Elding successfully completed his UEFA 'A' License on 18 April 2017.
-With Completion of the UEFA 'B' and 'A' qualifications Elding has been involved at several elite national academy teams as assistant manager and manager.

-Elding is continuing to progress through his coaching badges and is progressively working towards UEFA Pro Licence.

-International career

-Elding played six times for the England C team and scored two goals, one was against the Netherlands and the other was against Ireland.
-He played against the two countries mentioned and against Italy, Wales, Scotland and Belgium and was part of the England C team which won the Quadrangular Four Nations Tournament which was held in Ireland.
-The goal he got against Ireland came in that tournament as England beat Ireland 1–0 in Turner's Cross.
+In 2023 Elding was appointed first team coach at League of Ireland Premier Division club Sligo Rovers.